-As a rule, when making Hibiscus Tea, you need to use one gram of dried Hibiscus calyx in the preparation.
+As a rule, when making Hibiscus Tea, you will need one gram of dried calyx in the preparation.

 Ideally you should take this tea twice per day.
 Once in the morning and once in the evening, ensuring you leave at least 8 hours between each.

 Alternatively, supplements are also an option.
 If you do use supplements they should be chosen according to their anthocyanin content 1Anthocyanins are a group of antioxidants found in red, blue, and purple flowers, fruits and veggies.
 A diet rich in these compounds may prevent inflammation and protect against type 2 diabetes, cancer, and heart disease.
 Regularly eating anthocyanin-rich foods may also benefit your memory and overall brain health.
 Healthline

 A diet rich in anthocyanins supports heart health in several ways.
 Studies have shown that Anthocyanins may help regulate your blood pressure as well as preventing it from rising.

 In another, participants who drank 10 ounces (300 mL) of an anthocyanin drink daily saw a drop in blood pressure that was maintained for up to 6 hours.
 The study included participants from all age groups and all saw a drop in blood pressure, however this was most significant in older adults3Anthocyanin-rich plum juice reduces ambulatory blood pressure but not acute cognitive function in younger and older adults: a pilot crossover dose-timing study.
 PubMed.